NikolaiT/incolumitas/content/Security/tls_theory.md

 }
 ```

-As you can observe, the first element of `ciphers`, `extensions` and `supported_groups` seems to be chosen at random.
+As you can observe, the first element of `ciphers`, `extensions` and `supported_groups` seems to be chosen at random, which results in a different `sha3_384` fingerprint.

 ```json
 {